masteryder/splitflap/README.md

 `setTimeout(transitionTextTick, 60);` <- The time in ms between each iteration of the "flapping"

-`setTimeout(changeText,1500);` <- The time in ms a text stays put after the animation has been completed, increase to
+`setTimeout(changeText,1500);` <- The time in ms a text stays put after the animation has been completed